annulen/sysdig-wiki/Sysdig-Examples.md

 * See the top files in terms of read+write bytes
 > sysdig -rlo.scap -ctopfiles

-* See the files where most time has been spent
-> sysdig -rlo.scap -ctopfiles_time

-* See the files where apache spent most time
-> sysdig -rlo.scap -ctopfiles_time proc.name=httpd

 * Print the top files that apache has been reading from or writing to
 > sysdig -c topfiles "proc.name=httpd"